ameli/imate/docs/InterpolateTraceOfInverse.rst

 .. _InterpolateTraceOfInverse_UserGuide:

 ************************************************************************
-Interpolate Trace of Inverse (:mod:`TraceInv.InterpolateTraceOfInverse`)
+Interpolate Trace of Inverse (:mod:`imate.InterpolateTraceOfInverse`)
 ************************************************************************

-The sub-package :mod:`TraceInv.InterpolateTraceOfInverse` interpolates the trace of inverse of an affine matrix function :math:`\mathbf{A} + t \mathbf{B}`, that is the following function is interpolated for the parameter :math:`t`:
+The sub-package :mod:`imate.InterpolateTraceOfInverse` interpolates the trace of inverse of an affine matrix function :math:`\mathbf{A} + t \mathbf{B}`, that is the following function is interpolated for the parameter :math:`t`:

 .. math::